Sunny with a High Near 87 | SweetwaterNOW

 Today

-Isolated showers and thunderstorms after 2pm.
 Sunny, with a high near 87.
-Breezy, with a light southwest wind increasing to 15 to 20 mph in the morning.
-Winds could gust as high as 28 mph.
-Chance of precipitation is 20%
+Breezy, with a light southwest wind becoming west 13 to 18 mph in the morning.
+Winds could gust as high as 25 mph.

 Tonight